-April - June 2007 Update: TxDOT finalized a scope of work for the project and selected TTI to conduct the study.
+July - September 2007 Update: No update was provided.
+However, during the previous quarter TxDOT finalized a scope of work for the project and selected TTI to conduct the study.

 For More Information Contact: Judy Friesenhahn, Planning Engineer, Texas Department of Transportation; 210/615-5814; e-mail jfriesenhahn@dot.state.tx.us